runbuggyinc/api-docs-src/shippers/guides/Pagination.md

 * sort

-And returned in a common format:
+Paginated resources are returned in a common format:
 ```
 {
    "content":[